 - Create a prioritized list of program and course choices.

-- If a program you're interested in requires a signature, bring a portfolio of samples of your work.
+- If a program you're interested in requires a signature, bring a portfolio with samples of your work to the fair.

 - Get a good night's sleep and come with a clear head.